ismail484/book-track-react/README.md

 # How to Run Project
    1. Download all Project files
-   2. Run `yarn install` [yran](https://yarnpkg.com/en/)is preferred package for ReactJs or `npm install` to install all required dependancies &packages .
+   2. Run `yarn install` [yran](https://yarnpkg.com/en/) is preferred package for ReactJs or `npm install` to install all required dependancies &packages .
    3. Run `yarn start`  or `npm start`
    3.  open browser [MyReads App](http://localhost:3000/)
    4. Use the serach terms which are in `SEARCH_TERMS.md`